dyun2022/DEARS/README.md

 Navigate to `src.main.resources`

-Run `schema.sql` in your MySQL Workbench to create a database called `project201` on your local machine.
+Run `schema.sql` in your MySQL Workbench to create a database called `dears` on your local machine.

 Change `application.properties` to match your local instance of MySQL.